d13r/laravel-breadcrumbs/README.md

 Breadcrumbs::resource('users', 'Users');
 ```

-Note that this *doesn't* deal with translations or nested resources, and it assumes that all models have a `title` attribute.
-Adapt it as you see fit.
+Note that this *doesn't* deal with translations or nested resources, and it assumes that all models have a `title` attribute (which users probably don't).
+Adapt it however you see fit.

  Troubleshooting